ovm-soft/peek-n-trace/privacy.md

 Our app does not collect, store, or share any personal information.
 The app requests access to the camera and media files only to let you select an image to trace using the camera and browse/save images from the gallery.

-We also display advertisements in our FREE version of the app.
+We also display advertisements.
 These ads may be served by third-party services (such as Google AdMob), which may use limited data (like device type or advertising ID) to show relevant ads.
 We do not access or control this data.

 No personal data is collected or transmitted off your device by us.